-A mix of sophisticated culture, casual outdoor atmosphere, and some of the best beaches in the world, a holiday to Australia in 2014 should include a visit to Sydney, the largest and oldest city in Australia.
+A mix of sophisticated culture, casual outdoor atmosphere, and some of the best beaches in the world, a holiday to Australia should include a visit to Sydney, the largest and oldest city in the country.
 Like most large port cities, Sydney is a mix of old and new, metropolitan and multicultural.
-You can enjoy a lazy day on the beach soaking up some UVA rays or surfing, to a night at the opera house and dinner at a Michelin five star restaurant.
+You can enjoy a lazy day on the beach soaking up some UVA rays, surfing or, glam it up for a night at the opera house

 Sydney is a wonderful city for a quick weekend break or longer.
 No matter how much time you spend there you can make the most of it by being prepared.

 The weather is generally temperate, so think warm weather clothing and gear, but the winter can be quite cold, and rain is common throughout the year.

-In the summer, casual beach wear will be wardrobe staples: shorts, tank tops, sweaters, jackets, skirts, jeans, and halter dressers, are all appropriate for the ladies.
-Men can bring jeans, shorts, slacks, and button down shirts, which can go from casual to dressy.
+In the summer, casual beachwear will be wardrobe staples: shorts, tank tops, sweaters, jackets, skirts, jeans, and halter dresses, are all appropriate for the ladies.
+Men can bring jeans, shorts, slacks, and button-down shirts, which can go from casual to dressy.

-Bathing suits are obviously a must, and since they take up little space, bring several.
-Or, shop for a new suit in one of Sydney’s high end shops.
-If you wear a stylish one piece tank, it could double as a top with jeans or a skirt.
+Bathing suits are obviously a must, and since they take up little space bring several.
+Or, shop for a new bathing suit in one of Sydney’s high-end shops.
+If you wear a stylish one-piece tank, it could double as a top with jeans or a skirt.
 Dress it up even more by adding a light sweater, jacket, scarf, and of course, jewelry.

 Sydney is a very cosmopolitan city — depending on what your plans are, you may want to add some wardrobe drama.
 For a night at the famous Sydney opera house go glam.
 Ladies, ramp up your look in a skirt and heels or a long summer dress.
 Gentlemen, choose slacks as opposed to jeans, and perhaps a jacket.

 Layering is the key whatever time of year you chose to go.
 For both men and women, I think a Smart Wool T-shirt and tank top would be ideal as a base layer in winter under a light sweater and jacket.